← Back to 史記

 使

-In the ninth year, Duke Zhao had no way.
-The state people were not attached.
-Duke Zhao's younger brother Bao Ge was worthy and lowered himself to scholars.
-Previously, Duke Xiang's wife desired to have relations with Prince Bao.
-It was not permissible, so she helped him distribute in the state and used Grand Officer Hua Yuan as right teacher.
+In the ninth year, Duke Zhao governed without principle, and the people of the state felt no loyalty to him.
+Duke Zhao's younger brother Bao Ge was capable and treated worthy men with humility.
+Previously, Duke Xiang's wife wished to have an affair with Prince Bao.
+He would not agree, so she helped him distribute favors throughout the state and secured Grand Officer Hua Yuan as Right Minister.
 Duke Zhao went hunting.
 His wife Wang Ji made Wei Bo attack and kill the Duke Zhao Chu Jiu.
-His younger brother Bao Ge ascended, who became Duke Wen.
+His younger brother Bao Ge was installed as Duke Wen.

 38